dell/karavi-resiliency/docs/DEPLOYING.md

 ## Helm Chart Installation

-These installation instructions apply to the helm chart in the github.com/dell/csi-powerflex repository version v1.4.0.
+These installation instructions apply to the helm chart in the (PowerFlex CSI Driver)[https://github.com/dell/csi-powerflex] repository version v1.4.0.
 There was a change identified after the PowerFlex driver release that needs to be made to the helm chart, specifically to the file helm/csi-vxflexos/templates/node.yaml.
 It is a simple two line addition to the podmon container section of the chart.
 Please make this change before deploying podmon.

 The diff is as follows: